 “Economists believe the Official Cash Rate could be cut as soon as May or August, following the Reserve Bank’s comments last week.
 The RBNZ shocked the market last week by stating the next OCR move is “likely to be down”, due to weak growth here and overseas.”Source.

-Why Has the NZ Dollar Been Falling?
+Why Did the NZ Dollar Fall in Recent Years?

 - Low inflation – to central bankers this indicates they will need to stimulate the economy. i.e. lower interest rates.